Have you booked a flight and then suddenly realised you have no idea what to do in Minsk, the Capital of Belarus?

 I had a week in time warped Belarus – where apparently no one was told of the USSR collapse!

-Here the secret police are still called KGB, tractor sales are indicators for the success of the economy and a statute of Lenin still stands outside the Parliament Building.
+Here the secret police are still called KGB, tractor sales are indicators for the success of the economy and a statute of Lenin still stands outside the Government House Building.
 Soviet-era monuments and Stalinist architecture were a huge highlight of in Minsk but I was also interested to see first hand what life is like here in this ah… “unique” country!
 It is the least touristy city I have been to in Europe and while 7 days might be a bit too long in just the capital it’s cheap, clean and has a lot going on if you do your research.

-Not sure if I want to promote it given the political situation but I reason that the more ‘westerners’ that visit, the more open the regime will get – or atleast the more aware the world will be of what is going on in this often forgotten country.
+Not sure if I want to promote it given the political situation but I reason that the more ‘westerners’ that visit, the more open the regime will get – or at least the more aware the world will be of what is going on in this often forgotten country.
 The America’s have Cuba, Asia has Myanmar and Europe has Belarus…

 What To Do In Minsk, Capital of Belarus: The Highlights